 - Loss of enjoyment of life.

-A lawyer can help you determine whether you can recover non-economic damages for your injury and estimate their value.
+A car accident lawyer can help you determine whether you can recover non-economic damages for your injury and estimate their value.

 - Significant and permanent loss of an important bodily function;

 - Permanent injury within a reasonable degree of medical probability;

 - Scarring and disfigurement; and